Arizona Pool Leagues

 10. SPLITTING MATCHES - Normally, a team match is played on only one table.
 Occasionally, lengthy matches make it logical to put a second table in action, if one is available.
 So, if the third round has not started by official League time plus two hours, then it would begin on the second table.
 A team is subject to penalty if an available table is made unavailable for a splitting matches situation and it is later determined they, in any way, caused it to be unavailable or resisted using the second table.
 Splitting matches is waived if both teams want to continue on one table.

-Some examples of what is not considered coaching are telling a player which category of balls is his, reminding him to chalk up or to mark the pocket when shooting the 8-ball, or telling a player a foul has occurred.
+Some examples of what is not considered coaching are telling a player which category of balls is his, reminding him to chalk up or telling a player a foul has occurred.
 Comments such as “good hit” or “nice shot” or answering a player’s question concerning rules are not considered coaching.
 Any comments made to a player when it is not his turn at the table are not considered coaching.

 Obviously, judgments will have to be made.
 Play it safe-when your opponent finishes his turn, do not continue talking to your teammates.
 Go to the table to begin your turn.
 Be courteous to your opponent.
 Observe the following coaching guidelines: